gaol/pnc-docker/README.md

 ## Command to start the container

-Assume your pnc ear is located at: `/opt/pnc/deployments/` in the docker host, and the config files above are located at: `/opt/pnc/config/` in the docker host, then using following arguments to pass into the docker contaniner:

 `docker pull mareknovotny/pnc-jenkins:v0.3`

 `docker run -d --name=pnc-docker-local -p 8080:8080 aoingl/pnc-docker:postbuild`

 Then you can visit the pnc project at: `http://127.0.0.1:8080/pnc-web/`